denosaurs/parry/README.md

 parry.close();
 ```

-The parallelized version is 4x faster than the serial version of the count
+The parallelized version is as expected 4x faster than the serial version of the
-function:
+count function:

 ```
 4x CountSerial: 1885ms